Donna Loren: Dr Pepper

+Film, television, and recording career

-In 1964 Loren began appearing in the American International Pictures' Beach Party series.
+In 1964, Loren began appearing in the American International Pictures Beach Party series starring Frankie Avalon and Annette Funicello.
 In Loren's first appearance in Muscle Beach Party, she sang "Muscle Bustle" with Dick Dale.
 The Galveston Daily News wrote "It didn't take long for Donna, Dr Pepper's new singing star to make her mark.
 She has a feature singing part".
 The release of the single "Muscle Bustle", written by Brian Wilson, Gary Usher, and Roger Christian would be Loren's final recording for Challenge (B Side: "How Can I Face the World").

-Loren would then appear in Bikini Beach (singing "Love's a Secret Weapon"), and Pajama Party ("Among the Young").
+Loren then appeared in Bikini Beach (singing "Love's a Secret Weapon"), and Pajama Party (singing "Among the Young").
 An article regarding the release of Pajama Party described "the amazingly-voiced Donna Loren, seventeen-year-old songstress who made her debut in Muscle Beach Party and who makes a bigger impression each time she sings.
 She will be seen and heard next in Beach Blanket Bingo".
 She appeared in the series in the fifth film Beach Blanket Bingo in 1965, performing "It Only Hurts When I Cry", which some regard as her "signature tune".
 The film resulted in Loren's first album, Beach Blanket Bingo.
-Loren told Adam Gerace of the recording of the album: "I worked for 14 hours straight.
-The album was completed in that session".
-The album was released on Capitol Records (which Loren had signed with in 1964), produced by David Axelrod, and arranged and conducted by H. B. Barnum.
+Loren said of the recording of the album: "I worked for 14 hours straight.
+The album was completed in that session."
+The album was released on Capitol Records, which Loren had signed with in 1964, produced by David Axelrod, and arranged and conducted by H. B. Barnum.

 Loren also appeared in another AIP Beach Party film, Sergeant Deadhead, where she sang "Two Timin' Angel".
 The film starred other regular Beach Party actors, including Frankie Avalon, Deborah Walley, Harvey Lembeck, John Ashley, Bobbi Shaw, and Buster Keaton.

 At Capitol, Loren released many of her well-known songs including "Blowing Out the Candles" and (B Side) "Just a Little Girl" (1964), which were produced by Axelrod and arranged and conducted by Barnum, "So, Do The Zonk" (B Side: "New Love" from her LP) (1965), "Call Me" (B Side: "Smokey Joe's"), (1965), and "I Believe" (1965; regularly performed in her Dr Pepper appearances).

-In late 1964, the Hollywood Makeup Artists and Hair Stylists Guild named Loren one of its Deb Stars, an annual award given to up-and-coming performers, who were "the likeliest candidates for motion picture and television stardom in the coming years".
+In late 1964, the Hollywood Makeup Artists and Hair Stylists Guild named Loren one of its Deb Stars, an annual award given to up-coming performers, who were "the likeliest candidates for motion picture and television stardom in the coming years".
 Other "most likely star candidates of 1965" were Janet Landgard, Margaret Mason, Tracy McHale, Mary Ann Mobley, Barbara Parkins, Laurie Sibbald, Wendy Stuart, Beverly Washburn, and Raquel Welch.
 Loren was also nominated for a 1965 Photoplay Gold Medal Award for "Most Promising New Star (Female)".
+She received a GeeGee Award for "Most Promising Singer" from 16 Magazine in 1965.